 Fleabane (Conyza spp.)

 Fleabane weed is also known as Horseweed.
 It is a tall dicot with a tough, hairy stem, and as it matures its stem becomes hard and woody.
-It germinates in the Spring and becomes a major weed problem in the Summer.
-Although it is a Summer annual, you can sometimes see Fleabane over the Winter.
+It is an annual or biennial weed that germinates in the Spring and becomes a major problem in the Summer.
+Although it is a Summer annual, you sometimes see Fleabane weed in the Winter.

 In Australia there are three main species of Fleabane: